codingmd/smart-fridge-javascript/README.md

 - when the door is opened the expiry of all items is reduced by 1 hour or 5 hours depending on condition (done)
 - display formatted listing of items with expiry information (done)
 - ordered non-expired items by expiry/ remaining days (done)

-- to add functionality to set current date on tests
+- to add functionality to set current date on tests (done)
-- simulate day over
+- simulate day over (done)